yunxing/reason-ide-toolkit/README.md

-# yarnmerlin
+# reason-ide-toolkit
-A wrapper of ocaml merlin with [dependencyEnv](https://github.com/reasonml/dependency-env)
+A collection of projects related to reason IDE to be included in package.json